 Connah’s diet and supplement protocol:

-- To begin feeding him an organic diet based on whole foods that are eaten in their natural form
+- To begin feeding him an organic diet based on whole foods that are eaten in their natural form.
+You can read more about an anti-cancer diet with this link.

 - He also began taking a variety of supplements and herbals.